*NUO* Glitter Filled Glass Ornaments

 - optional: small funnel

-1. Go easy and slow pouring in the floor solution into the balls and don't squeeze the bottle, (even though you will be tempted to because of the type bottle it is), because it will go all over the place quickly!
+1. Go easy and slow pouring in the floor solution into the balls, and don't squeeze the bottle (even though you will be tempted to because of the type of bottle it is) because it will go all over the place quickly!

-2. If you have small funnels, use them, they are a big help in minimizing the mess, especially if you are working with a young child.
+2. If you have small funnels, use them; they help minimize the mess, especially if you are working with a young child.
 (Getting the glitter in that small hole in the ornament is not as easy as it would seem!)

-4. If you are making the these ornaments with small children, use the plastic balls instead of the glass one's called for in the tutorial, that way if little hands slip, the balls won't break and possibly injure them.
-(I wasn't sure if the procedure would work the same with plastic, but I tried it anyway and you can't tell the difference.
-Four of the one's I made here are plastic and the rest are glass, so you tell me...can you tell which is which??!)
+4. If you are making these ornaments with small children, use the plastic balls instead of the glass one's called for in the tutorial, that way, if little hands slip, the balls won't break and possibly injure them.
+(I wasn't sure if the procedure would work the same with plastic, but I tried it anyway, and you can't tell the difference.
+Four of the ones I made here are plastic, and the rest are glass, so you tell me...can you tell me which is which??!)

 6. If you make a mistake on writing the names with the Gold Leaf Pen, don't fret...a little bit of rubbing alcohol on a Q-tip will erase the mistake and allow you to fix it!

-She picked out all the colors for her cousins and her Mom, Dad & Sister and the ribbon accents also.
-She has really become my crafty little clone lately and we have so much fun!
+She picked out all the colors for her cousins and Mom, Dad & Sister, and the ribbon accents.
+She has really become my crafty little clone lately, and we have so much fun!

-We experimented a little with the glitter, I made one ornament using regular coarse type glitter that is used for school projects and such.
+We experimented a little with the glitter; I made one ornament using regular coarse type glitter used for school projects.
 It still looked pretty and shiny, and really...from far away on the tree, you can't even tell the difference!